Does Yoga have a Religion?

-On International Yoga Day, in celebrations at the UN, Sadhguru led the celebrations and answered a lot of questions of the dignitaries there.
+On International Yoga Day in 2016, in celebrations at the UN, Sadhguru led the celebrations and answered a lot of questions of the dignitaries there.
 Amongst the things he said some were:

 - Yoga is technology.
 Just as gravity is not Christian, Yoga is not Hindu.

 - Yoga is India’s gift to the world, it is no longer only of India.

 After that event, one saw a multitude of “Hindu Activists” who have been fans of Rajv Malhotra’s books and discussions start the abuse and denigration of Sadhguru and what he said.
 That is because as per Rajiv Malhotra, shaving Hinduism context off of Yoga lends to its “digestion” by the Abrahamic forces.
 He is right in one sense.
 But he is missing the central point of difference between the nature and context of what Yoga is and what religion is.

 I want to address all the issues that have come up and the obvious irony of the situation.